 We generate all of our revenue in U.S. dollars, and the majority of our expenses are denominated in U.S. dollars.
 However, a portion of our vessel operating, voyage and the majority of our dry-docking related expenses, primarily vessel repairs and spares, consumable stores, port expenses and the majority of our administrative expenses, are denominated in currencies other than the U.S. dollar.
-For the year ended December 31, 2017, we incurred approximately 28.2% of our operating expenses (including class survey costs) and 32.0% of our unaffiliated general and administrative expenses in currencies other than the U.S. dollar compared to 18.9% of our operating expenses and 23.7% of our general and administrative expenses for the year ended December 31, 2016.
+For the year ended December 31, 2018, we incurred approximately 37.1% of our operating expenses (including class survey costs) and 41.0% of our general and administrative expenses in currencies other than the U.S. dollar compared to 28.2% of our operating expenses and 54.1% of our general and administrative expenses for the year ended December 31, 2017.
 For accounting purposes, expenses incurred in currencies other than the U.S. dollar are converted into U.S. dollars at the exchange rate prevailing on the date of each transaction.
 Because a significant portion of our expenses are incurred in currencies other than the U.S. dollar, our expenses may from time to time increase relative to our revenues as a result of fluctuations in exchange rates, which could affect the amount of net income that we report in future periods.
-As of December 31, 2017 and 2016, the net effect of a 1% adverse movement in U.S. dollar exchange rates would not have a material effect on our net income.
+As of December 31, 2018 and 2017, the net effect of a 1% adverse movement in U.S. dollar exchange rates would not have a material effect on our net income.

-We do not currently hedge movements in currency exchange rates, but our management monitors exchange rate fluctuations on a continuous basis.
+We do not currently hedge fluctuations in currency exchange rates, but our management monitors exchange rate fluctuations on a continuous basis.
 We may seek to hedge this currency fluctuation risk in the future.